AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Mini-project: Building a prediction model using Election Dataset by [American National Election Study](https://electionstudies.org/) using the above tools and concepts

 #### Sessions 3:
-* Machine Learning algorithms: Support Vector Machines (SVM) and k-Nearest Neighbors (k-NN) using `scikit-learn`
+* Machine Learning algorithms: Logistic Regression, Support Vector Machines (SVM) and k-Nearest Neighbors (k-NN) using `scikit-learn`
-* k-fold Cross-validation
-* Application of the above two classification algorithms on Election Dataset by [American National Election Study](https://electionstudies.org/)
+* Application of the above classification algorithms on Election Dataset by [American National Election Study](https://electionstudies.org/)
 * Classification metrices - Confusion matrix, Decision Threshold, Precision/Recall, F1-score, Area Under ROC curve, etc.
-* Handling imbalanced datasets
-* Another mini-project involving an imbalanced dataset: TBD

 #### Session 4:
-* Machine Learning algorithms: Linear Regression and Logistic Regression
+* Machine Learning algorithm: Linear Regression
 * Building the intuition of the training process and architecture of neural networks
 * Multi-Layer Perception: Forward and Backward propagation
 * A primer on `Keras`